 Complain about solicitor

 You might think this an odd topic for a solicitor’s website.
-I take the view we should be as open as possible about problems, and the Law Society seems to agree.
+I take the view we should be as open as possible about problems, and the Law Society and the Solicitors Reguation Authority seem to agree.
 I will set out why complaints are made, and how they ought to be dealt with.

-Sometimes the job does not go right, but the usual reasons for complaining are caused by poor communication.
-At the outset of work a solicitor must set out in writing what is to be done, with an estimate of the time and cost involved.
+Sometimes the job does not go well, but the usual reasons for complaining are caused by poor communication.
+At the outset of work, a solicitor must set out in writing what is to be done, with an estimate of the time and cost involved.
 That should not be difficult, but it can sometimes be vague.
-The client goes away from a meeting thinking everything is clear, the letter is vague, and immediately you are on course to an unhappy relationship with your solicitor.
+The client goes away from a meeting thinking everything is clear, but the letter is vague and immediately you are on course to an unhappy relationship with your solicitor.

 We are not a nation of people who complain, but sometimes you have no choice.